-he ultimate result of the Composite Dialogue process as interpreted by India is a Pakistan transformed into an Indian client state, first economically and culturally, and then - as time takes its toll - politically in the end.
+A cold peace with India Pah Foldier India The News Ahmed Quraishi 24/1/64 this process and firmly bring Pakistan into the Indian cultural fold, as many in New Delhi still optimistically believe.
+And Pakhe ultimate result of the Composite Dialogue process as interpreted by India is a Pakistan transformed into an Indian client state, first economically and culturally, and then - as time takes its toll - politically in the end.

 Two remarkable features of the Indian approach to this dialogue are ignoring Kashmir and looking down at Pakistan's legitimate interests.
-This fits into India's own image of itself as a regional power player that must demand and get all neighbors' total compliance.
+This fits into India's own image of itself as a regional power player that must demand and get all neighbours' total compliance.
 One of the best ways of doing this is through economic control, which explains the passionate appeals from New Delhi for a single currency and a borderless economic union.

-Nothing has budged India from this vision of itself and its place in the region, not the government change in New Delhi, and not even the new strategic reality when Pakistan had proven in 2002 that it would not be subjugated militarily.
-This in fact has emboldened India to pursue the economic and cultural routes, which are two of the most effective and peaceful - ways for political domination.
+Nothing has budged India from this vision of itself and its place in the region, not the government change in New Delhi. and certainly not even the new strategic reality that Pakistan had proven in 2002 that it would not be subjugated militarily.
+This in fact has emboldened India to pursue the economic and cultural poutes, which are two of the most effective - and peaceful - ways for political domination.

-So if Plan A - the military option has not worked with Pakistan from 1947 to 2002, it's time for Plan B--the economic and cultural inroads leading to a political domination.
+So if Plan A - the military option - has not worked with Pakistan from 1947 to 2002, it's time for Plan B-the economic and cultural inroads leading to a political domination.
 Again, Kashmir is only the result of a longstanding Indian policy of power projection, not the cause.
 So theoretically, the resolution of this conflict does not mean an end to the design itself.
-This is a realistic assessment based on a five-decade history reinforced by New Delhi's dawdling during the recent Composite Dialogue talks.
-And before discussing Pakistan's response, let's clarify one glaring fact: it is this Indian insistence on domination that is, and has always been, the single biggest reason behind strategic tensions within South Asian region and also with Pakistan and China.
-Kashmir is only a result of that, not the cause.
+This is a realistic assessment based on a five-decade history reinforced by New Delhi's dawdling during the recent Composite Dialogue talks sition on Kashmir is just a sideshow